Systems

 RAM: 64GB Corsair Vengenance Pro RGB White 6000MHz (with lighting kit)

-Motherboard: Gigabyte B850 Eagle ICE ATX
+Motherboard: Gigabyte B850 Aorus Wifi6 ICE MATX

 Cooler: Corsair iCUE Link Titan 360 RX